zybat1810/zybat/README.md

 ## What about me

-I'm developer with a Versatile in programming languages, but i'm focused on discord development bot.
+I'm developer with a Versatile in programming languages, but i'm focused on Discord development bot.

 ## Contact: